Slevinski/slevinski.github.io/series/formal-signwriting/entries/searching-signed-text/technical-notes.md

 The `T` marker makes temporal-prefix presence part of the query.
 By itself, as in `QT`, it requires a sign with a temporal prefix but does not specify the prefix contents.
 After an `A...` pattern, as in `QAS14c20S27106T`, it ends the temporal-prefix query section.
 That `A...T` pattern is prefix-initial: it matches signs whose temporal prefix starts with the specified sequence pattern, with additional prefix symbols still allowed after the matched pattern.

-## IV.
-Exactness and flexibility belong together
+## Exactness and flexibility belong together

 Search should support exact matching, but exactness alone is not enough.